solislemuslab/bioklustering/BioKlustering-Website/readme.md

    - `registration` with files for welcome page, sign in and sign up
    - `widgets` with files for Django form field widgets with custom styles

 In addition, the file `manage.py` is a common file in Django admin application.
-We use this file to run the website locally via the command `python3 manage.py runserver` or make a migration when there is a change in the database via the comman `python3 manage.py migrate`
+We use this file to run the website locally via the command `python3 manage.py runserver` or make a migration when there is a change in the database via the command `python3 manage.py migrate`

 For more information, refer to the [Django Documentation](https://docs.djangoproject.com/en).